CZTopp/unocara-nft/README.md

 # NFT Collection Contract

-This project demonstrates an nft contract that adds royalties.
+This project demonstrates an nft contract that adds eip-2981 royalty standard.

-Note: this is not a boilerplate.
-Note: This is not a production ready contract.
-Use at your own risk.
+Note: this is not a boilerplate, and is probably not a production ready contract.
+I just wanted to add some royalties to first nft.

 ```sh
 git clone https://github.com/CZTopp/unocara-nft